ronniesong0809/happy-chat/README.md

 Copyright (c) 2019 psu-oss-group

-ChatAppFaceID is a web chat (or Bulletin Board System) that allow user exchanging messages with other users through chat room ( or public message board).
-Each user has two options to log into the chat room.
-They can either log in by using their google account or using the smiling facial recognition.
+ChatAppFaceID is a webchat (or Bulletin Board System) that allow authenticated user exchanging messages with other authenticated users through chat room ( or public message board).
+There are two ways to authenticate: `Login with Google account` or `Login with the facial recognition` that we called it the "FaceID".

-- Log in by Google Account
+- Log in with Google Account

-  - When the user succesfully logs in by using his/her google account, they will see their `Google profile photo, ID, username, and email address`.
-Then, they can join the chat room by clicking `Home` in the navigation bar.
+  - User will be redirected to the account page and able see their `Google profile photo, ID, username, and email address` once he/she successfully logs in by using his/her google account.
+  - User can join the chat room by clicking either `Start Chat` button or `Home` navlink in the navigation bar.
-  - You should see your name in the `Online Users` box and the `Hello, "your name"`.
-You can begin to chat.
+  - User should see his/her username in the `Online Users` box and the navbar.

-- Log in by Smiling Facial Recognition
+- Log in with a Smile (Facial Recognition)
-  - When this feature is chosen, the live webcame is turned on.
-It will only allow you to login when it catches your smiling face.
-  - When you click on `Acccount` in the nav bar, it will not display anything.
+  - User will be captured by the WebCam.
+It will only allow the user to login if the smile is been detected.
+The detection is powered by opencv with pre-trained haarcascade.
+  - User will be redirected to the chat room, and he/she doesn't have the access to the account page.
+  - User will be ask to enter a username, and he/she should see the username in the `Online Users` box and the navbar.

 ## Project Participants